-I got this idea from an enterprising young man who came to the Career Development Center last week Development Center last week prior to a networking event.
-He'd made a prototype sheet of cards with his tact information and little else.
+an enterprising young man who came to the Career Development Center last week prior to a networking event.
+He'd made a prototype sheet of cards with his c on - tact information and little else.
 With some staff suggestions, he revised it as a miniature, streamlined resume, somthing no other neworker had.

 Seasoned interviewees may gasp to read of such a ploy.
 Urban career counseling legend tells of ill-advised applicant attempts to stand out: t-shirts emblazoned with their faces; retina-searing resumes on Fireball Fuschia stationary; once, a horror story of a man in a chicken suit.

-A business card, though, is simple, classy and easy to make,

-and much more appropriate than a homemade cake whose frosting begs "HIRE ME."
+A business card, though, is simple, classy and easy to make, and much more appropriate than a homemade cake whose frosting begs "HIRE ME."

 To get started, make a template in a word processing program; business cards are 3.5 inches by 2 inches.
-Include your name and relevant contact information, such as your permanent or callege address, phone (if it's callular note that!) and nent or college address, phone (if it's cellular, note that!) and email.
+Include your name and relevant contact information, such as your permanent or college address, phone (if it's cellular, note that!) and email.
 Throw your school and major in the mix and, if it's 3.0 or higher, your GPA.

 The real selling point will be your applicable skills.
 Majorappropriate skills (e.g. accounting, geology) are important, but consider also leadership, communication and writing skills, three areas that are lacking in all industries.
-Nunchuk skills, three areas that are lacking in all industries.
 Nunchuk, bow-hunting and computer hacking skills - not so appropriate for this venue.

 To finish it off, print the sheet on card stock and find a paper cutter in a campus office.
 The CDC and Student Activities each have one, which you're welcome to use.
-When you show up at your next networking event, you'll show your rivals up and be remembered without having resorted to serenades and macramé.
+When you show up at your next networking event, you'll show your rivals up and be remembered without having resorted to serenades and macramé. enades and macramé.

-Culinary Delights the Cheap College Kid Way: Spinach and Feta
+Culinary Delights the Way: Spinach and Feta Pizza

-BY JESSICA BARNTHOUSE Features Editor
+BY JESSICA BARNTHOUSE FEATURES EDITOR